+This dynamometer controller accepts speed signals from most "pulsed" types of speed sensors.
 Speed is determined from the frequency of teeth passing the speed pickup.
 As such the only calibration required is setting the proper number of teeth on the speed target wheel.
-The standard speed target wheel has 4 teeth and is mounted on the Dynamometer (as shown below), thus the controller should be set up for 4 pulses per revolution (PPR) to give the appropriate disk speed.
+The standard speed target wheel has 30 teeth.
 This can be set from the front panel by hitting the right arrow in Speed mode, and following the prompts on the screen.

-To properly read the teeth is it important that the speed pickup be clean, and in close proximity to the disk clamp target wheel.
-The gap between the speed pickup tip and the target wheel should be approximately 2mm.
-The acceptable range is 1mm to 3mm.
-Additionally the Eddy Disk should be close to the Dynamometers Face Plates to insure good flux transfer.
-The recommended gap is 3mm.
+To properly read the teeth is it important that the speed pickup be clean, and in close proximity to the target wheel.
+The gap between the speed pickup tip and the target wheel should be approximately 1mm.
+The acceptable range is 0.5mm to 1.5mm.